AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Features and limitations.md

 -   Not support MapReduce interfaces, gphdfs storage interfaces and local external tables.

 -   Not support automatic backup and recovery.
-HybridDB for PostgreSQL keeps two copies of data, and you can back up data by using the pg\_dump tool.
+AnalyticDB for PostgreSQL keeps two copies of data, and you can back up data by using the pg\_dump tool.